The Pan-European Common Bird Monitoring Scheme (PECBMS) presents a set of updated European wild bird indicators for the time period 1980-2016.

 Species habitat classification for main habitat types (farmland, forest and other) has been developed using improved procedure accepted at the PEBCMS workshop in Prague in 2005.
 We used two version of species habitat classification – single European and BioGeo regional species habitat classification.
 Detailed information including the list of species with their habitat classification is provided in the Methods section, chapter 3, Box Species selection and classification.

-For the complete information on an indicator (graph, list of species and list of countries), click the indicator name in the column Indicator.
+For the complete information on an indicator (graph, list of species and list of countries), tick the check box at the left side of the indicator name in the column Indicator and click on the button Show above the table.

 For drawing and comparing graphs for several indicators at once, tick the check boxes at left side of indicator names and choose All data in one graph – the option “yes”.
 Click the button Show above the table to confirm and proceed your selection.
 You can also quickly deselect your choice (Reset).